-For the years ended December 31, 2020, the Company estimated its employee remuneration, directors' and supervisors' remuneration amounting to \$3,303 thousand and \$367 thousand, respectively.
-The Company did not estimate employee remuneration and directors' and supervisors' remuneration due to loss before income tax for the year ended December 31, 2019.
+For the years ended December 31, 2021 and 2020, the Company estimated its employee remuneration amounting to \$9,991 thousand and \$3,303 thousand, directors' and supervisors' remuneration amounting to \$1,110 thousand and \$367 thousand, respectively.
 The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
-These remunerations were expensed under operating costs or operating expenses during 2020.
+These remunerations were expensed under operating costs or operating expenses during 2021.
 Related information would be available at the Market Observation Post System website.